-CLion provides a unified interface for many popular Version Control Systems, ensuring a consistent user experience with: Subversion, Git (including support for multiple working trees) and GitHub, Mercurial, CVS, Perforce (via plugin), TFS.
+CLion provides a unified interface for many popular Version Control Systems, ensuring a consistent user experience with: Subversion, Git (including support for multiple working trees) and GitHub, Mercurial, CVS, and Perforce (via plugin).

 Stay up to date with your team without leaving the IDE.
 See what has been committed to the VCS by other team members, and refer to the Incoming Changes view for code changes not yet integrated into your local copy.